ADGRA1

-Probable G-protein coupled receptor 123 is a protein that in humans is encoded by the GPR123 gene.
-It is a member of the adhesion-GPCR family of receptors.
+Adhesion G protein-coupled receptor A1 is a protein that in humans is encoded by the ADGRA1 gene (previously GPR123).
+It is an orphan receptor which is a member of the adhesion-GPCR family of receptors.
 Family members are normally characterized by an extended extracellular region with a variable number of protein domains coupled to a TM7 domain via a domain known as the GPCR-Autoproteolysis INducing (GAIN) domain.